Use the Windows Scheduled Tasks Monitor in SAM

 Why don't I see the Windows Scheduled Tasks option in the List Resources widget for a node?
 The Windows Scheduled Tasks option is hidden in the List Resources widget if:

 - A node is not configured for WMI polling.
-See Promote a node to WMI monitoring.
+See Change the polling method for a node.

 - No tasks are scheduled on the target node.